shakes76/PatternAnalysis-2024/recognition/VQVAE_s4803279/README.md

 The training loss: [Training Loss](https://github.com/farhaan-r/COMP3710-Project/blob/topic-recognition/recognition/VQVAE_s4803279/Results/train_losses.txt)

 ## Validation
 The validation set includes 660 images, representing approximately 5.3% of the dataset.
 This set provides unseen data during training, helping to monitor the model's performance on data it has not encountered before.
-By evaluating on the validation set, we gain insights into the model’s generalization ability and fine-tune the model parameters accordingly, reducing the risk of overfitting.
+By evaluating on the validation set, we gain insights into the model’s generalisation ability and fine-tune the model parameters accordingly, reducing the risk of overfitting.

 The validation loss: [Validation Loss](https://github.com/farhaan-r/COMP3710-Project/blob/topic-recognition/recognition/VQVAE_s4803279/Results/val_losses.txt)